pondermatic/kb-support/readme.txt

 **March 2020**

-**Note**: ***The view-ticket.php and ticket-history.php template files have been updated.
+**Note**: ***The view-ticket.php, ticket-history.php and shortcode-profile-editor.php template files have been updated.
 Please review changes if you have copied these files to your child theme and made customisations***

 * **New**: Agents can now update the ticket status during reply.
 Enable via ***Tickets -> Settings -> Tickets -> Reply Settings -> Agents Set Reply Status?***
 * **New**: Select the default status a ticket should be set to when an agent replies. ***Tickets -> Settings -> Tickets -> Reply Settings -> Agent Reply Status***